bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 option.

     fn P(x) = pow(x,2)
-    cartesian-yplot {f:P} 1 2 3 4 5
+    cartesian.1.yplot {f:P} 1 2 3 4 5

 In the previous example, following points will be shown: (1,1), (2,4), (3,9), (4,16), and (5,25) as dots.
 The Range expression in this case can be useful, such as the following:

     fn P(v) = pow(v,2)
-    cartesian-yplot {f:P} [1:5]
+    cartesian.1.yplot {f:P} [1:5]

 The name of the function could be arbitrary.
 However, it must be specified by the "f" member of the option.
 The function must have been previously defined by a "fn" command, and must only accept one argument and return a single scalar.

-The 'cartesian-xplot' is similar except for that the input arguments expresses a range of values as the y-coordinates of the points, and the funtion generates the corresponding x-coordinates.
+The 'cartesian.1.xplot' is similar except for that the input arguments expresses a range of values as the y-coordinates of the points, and the funtion generates the corresponding x-coordinates.

     fn P(v) = sqrt(v)
-    cartesian-xplot {f:P} 1 4 9 25 16 25
+    cartesian.1.xplot {f:P} 1 4 9 25 16 25

 The ``cartesian-label`` command draws a text at the location of the cartesian coord.
 The text itself is expressed via the quotation marks